Addressing

 Index<'TKey, 'TAddress> * Vector<'TAddress, 'TValue> -> Series<'TKey, 'TValue>

 The .NET encoding of this is a bit ugly.
-So instead, we just have Address
+So instead, we just have Address which currently

 this can be easily extended.